DavesCodeMusings/SpaceTruckin/Stage13_danger/README.txt

 Why would there be less than two operational guns?
 Let's say, a lucky hit, maybe a 1 in 100 chance, an asteroid might impact the rail gun and disable it.
-Further, let's say that two asteroid encounters in a row will leave one of the guns overheated.
-Four in a row and both guns are too hot to use.
+Further, let's say that two asteroid encounters in a row will leave one of the guns in need of an overhaul.
+Four in a row and both guns are down for overhaul.

-If the guns are down, all of the impact is taken by the shields.
+If the guns are offline, all of the impact is taken by the shields.
 The shields will recharge, but slowly over time, say maybe 10% per turn.
 And, maybe an unlucky asteroid hits the shield generator itself, leaving just hull armor, and if the player is lucky, a working rail gun or two.
 Maybe